Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations

-Since a lot of commercially available FE codes, like Abaqus, Ansys etc.~work with the true (Cauchy) stress, the output in terms of stress and tangent must be transformed by using a push forward operation.
-Considering equation \eqref{workconjugacy} the Cauchy stress can therewith be written as a function of the Biot stress as shown in equation \eqref{biotstress}.
+Since a lot of commercially available FE codes, such Abaqus and Ansys, work with the true (Cauchy) stress, the output in terms of stress and tangent must be transformed by using push-forward operations.
+Considering equation \eqref{workconjugacy}, the Cauchy stress can then be written as a function of the Biot stress, namely

-In the appendix \ref{sec:appendix_biot_tangent} it is shown how to compute the necessary algorithmically consistent tangent as required in the Update Lagrange context.
+It is further shown in \ref{sec:appendix_biot_tangent} how to compute the necessary algorithmically consistent tangent, as required in the Updated Lagrangian approach context.